GlitchyZorua/jschlattpurge/README.md

 On Dec 23, 2021, a YouTuber/Twitch streamer by the name of jschlatt, did a WHOLE bulk ban of almost every single dream stans on his stream, Live.

 This tool tells if you were part of the purge or not.
-Simply enter the twitch username to see if that account was apart of that purge or not.
+Simply enter the twitch username to see if that account was a part of that purge or not.

 # Updates